ShujiaHuang/basevar/README.md

 ## Installation

-*BaseVar requires C++17 or higher.* Build the source codes step-by-step.
+*BaseVar requires C++17 or higher.* Compile the program from source codes step-by-step.

 ### How to install htslib